YoussefHindi/ROCO506Z/README.md

 and select any point on the map an automated path will be generated and the robot will follow it and move to the selected target point.

 NB
-(My machine hardware is limited and the simulation for path planning is so slow if you have a better hardware capabilities you might want to change the transform tollerance parameter in "/10666089_autonomous_nav/autonomous_navigation_wss/turtlebot_map_and_nav/src/turtlebot_navigation/param/" in files
+(My machine hardware is limited and the simulation for path planning is so slow if you have a better hardware capabilities you might want to change the transform tollerance parameter in "/10666089_autonomous_nav/autonomous_navigation_wss/turtlebot_map_and_nav/src/turtlebot_navigation/param/" in files:
+'''
 -turtlebot_global_costmap_params.yaml
 -turtlebot_local_costmap_params.yaml
+'''

-and if you want to change the thepath planning algorithim from dijkstra to A* you can do in the file
+and if you want to change the thepath planning algorithim from dijkstra to A* you can do in the file:
 -turtlebot_local_costmap_params.yaml
 and set use_dijkstra: false
+'''
+use_dijkstra: false
+'''
 other path planning algorithms are used will be shown later in this project.

 Check the videos folder showing how to use the package.